hipchips/hpca2023/README.md

-# Welcome to HiPChips Central
+# Welcome to HiPChips Central!

 ## Your place to get access to all the past and future events around High Performance Chiplet Architectures!